dennisfarmer/dennisfarmer.github.io/sales/_posts/2021-12-23-desktop-sale-info.md

 <img src="/sales/images/desktop/650.jpg">
 Corsair H60\\
 Liquid CPU Cooler, 120mm Radiator w/ 120mm Fan \\
-Radiator is the black square on left side of picture, fan is between radiator and fan
+Radiator is the black square on left side of picture, fan is between radiator and case

 **Price: $30**, discounted to $15 if bought with CPU